 About the Blackhorse Association

-The Blackhorse Association was born of a promise made by Command Sergeant Major Paul "Bill" Squires (deceased) and (then) Colonel George S. Patton (deceased) to a dying L Troop soldier on 2 March 1969 on a battlefield in Vietnam.
+The Blackhorse Association was born of a promise made by (then) Colonel George S. Patton (deceased) to a dying L Troop soldier on 2 March 1969 on a battlefield in Vietnam.
 The vow was to "not let people forget us" and "take care of our kids".
 This became the inspiration to form the Blackhorse Association later that year at Fort Knox, Kentucky.
-Over the years, our members have donated more than $500,000 to help educate the children of Blackhorse Troopers killed in action or incapacitated by wounds; and now, any child of a member or former member of the Regiment.
+Over the years, our members have donated more than $600,000 to help educate the children of Blackhorse Troopers killed in action or incapacitated by wounds; and now, any child of a member or former member of the Regiment.

-Over forty years have passed and we continue to do our best to keep that promise made that day in Vietnam.
+Over forty-five years have passed and we continue to do our best to keep that promise made that day in Vietnam.

 Since the inception of our Association, the primary purpose has been to honor our members who gave their lives in service to our Country and our Regiment, to strengthen the bonds formed in the Regiment, to proclaim the achievements and traditions of our Regiment, to support the troopers actively serving the Regiment and to establish and maintain an educational scholarship program for children of the Regiment.